(updated on 19 December 2018)

 Mobile phone coverage & internet

-Although you may not be able to use your smartphone, it’s still a great idea to bring one along, because you can download great Cuban maps and guides to use offline.
+Nevertheless, it’s still a great idea to bring your phone along, because you can download great Cuban maps and guides to use offline.

 To be honest though, Cuba offers you the most invaluable digital detox you never knew you needed, and that’s without a doubt one of the most endearing aspects of a visit.